 Don’t Forget to Take Out All the Trash

 While you are cleaning the place, you’re quite likely to find some long lost stuff behind the bed, or under the wardrobe.
+Hire a Rubbish Removals company if you have a lot of big stuff to throw away.
 Make sure move everything to clean the corners, and make sure you take out all the trash you might come across during the big clean up.
 Don’t forget to take out everything from the cupboards and drawers.
 Also, one of the most important things is to leave the fridge clean.
 Defrost it if it’s necessary and make sure you take out all the food remains and drinks.

 As already mentioned, the best criterion to follow, besides the guidelines given by your landlord, is to remember what your old apartment looked like when you first moved in, or to imagine what would like your new apartment to look like when you start moving in.